-Following implantation of the fertilized egg, your body begins to secrete the hormone, human chorionic gonadotrophin (hCG) which is the hormone used to detect pregnancy.
-HCG is responsible for regulating estrogen and progesterone and contributes to frequent urination.6
+During pregnancy there are variations in certain hormones, these contribute to many of pregnancy's symptoms.
+Following implantation of the fertilized egg, the body begins to secrete the hormone, human chorionic gonadotrophin (HCG) which is the hormone detected by pregnancy tests.
+HCG is responsible for regulating estrogen and progesterone and contributes to frequent urination.

-Progesterone, which is initially produced by the corpus luteum, rises throughout your pregnancy and continues to do so until the birth of your baby.
+Progesterone, which is initially produced by the corpus luteum, rises throughout pregnancy and continues to do so until birth.

-In early pregnancy, progesterone is responsible for increasing uterine blood flow, establishing the placenta and stimulating the growth and nutrient production of the endometrium (lining of the uterus).
-Additionally, progesterone plays a vital role in fetal development, preventing premature labor and lactation, as well as strengthening the pelvic wall muscles to prepare your body for labor.6
+In early pregnancy, progesterone is responsible for increasing uterine blood flow, establishing the placenta, and stimulating the growth and nutrient production of the endometrium (lining of the uterus).
+Additionally, progesterone plays a vital role in fetal development, preventing premature labor and lactation, as well as strengthening the pelvic wall muscles to prepare the body for labor.

-- Human placental lactogen: this hormone is believed to handle mammary gland growth, which will be important for lactation following the birth of your baby.
-Additionally, it plays a role in increasing nutrient levels in your blood, which is vital to the growth and development of your baby
+- Human placental lactogen: this hormone is believed to handle mammary gland growth, which is important for lactation following birth.
+Additionally, it plays a role in increasing nutrient levels in the blood, which is vital to the growth and development of the baby.

-- Corticotrophin-releasing hormone: this hormone is not only responsible for determining how long you will be pregnant, but it is also responsible for your baby's growth and development.
-Later in pregnancy, the rise in both corticotrophin-releasing hormone and cortisol not only complete fetal organ development but also provide the mother with a surge of cortisol which has been linked with maternal attentiveness, increasing the mother-baby bond.
+- Corticotrophin-releasing hormone: this hormone is not only responsible for determining the length of the pregnancy, but also for the baby's growth and development.
+Later in pregnancy, the rise in both corticotrophin-releasing hormone and cortisol complete fetal organ development and also provide the mother with a surge of cortisol which has been linked with maternal attentiveness, increasing the mother-baby bond.

-Another hormone, relaxin, can cause physical symptoms such as pelvic pain, balance difficulties and constipation, because of its role of relaxing maternal muscles, ligaments and joints.
+Another hormone, relaxin, can cause physical symptoms such as pelvic pain, balance difficulties, and constipation, because of its role in relaxing maternal muscles, ligaments, and joints.

-By the time you are 9 weeks pregnant, your baby has taste buds and their external ears are fully developed.
+At 9 weeks pregnant, the baby has taste buds, and their external ears are fully developed.